Katharine Fry - Maybe I can breathe with the sea, 2015

 By caroline wiseman, Sep 12 2017 01:29PM

-ALIVE in the UNIVERSE invites everyone anywhere in the world to make a short (2-3 minute) art-film expressing how it feels to be alive in the universe.
+ALIVE in the UNIVERSE invites everyone anywhere in the world to make a short ( up to 1 minute) art-film expressing how it feels to be alive in the universe.

 Every single film will be screened at the Aldeburgh Beach Lookout during 2018.
 Selected filmes will be screened at the Bermondsey Project Space, Autum 2018.
 Shortlisted films will be screened at the Venice Biennale 2019 at the magical Palazzo Pessaro Papafara from May to mid July 2019.

 ALIVE in the UNIVERSE art-films should be short, powerful and abstract (not narrative) using vision and sound to convey emotion.
 Feel free to collaborate with other people if you would like to.

-Any equipment may be used, including mobile phones, so long as the end result is high quality and well edited.
+Any equipment may be used, including mobile phones.
 Entry fee £20 – this includes free entry for another person somewhere around the world, who cannot afford to enter.

 Please email your film to email@example.com via WeTransfer.
 For more information, ring 01728452754 or email.
 Double click to insert body text here ...